AlstonChan/rapidald/README.md

     ```

 4. Open your **Visual Studio Code** and select the folder you have just cloned, you have successfully cloned the repository.

+## Build

+To build this project, you would need to use Visual Studio to build it.

+1. Select `Release` in the menu -> build -> Configuration Manager.
+2. Ensure that `Release` is selected instead of `Debug`.
+3. Select `Build` in the menu, then click `Build Solution`.
+4. The executable file will be build and available in the `x64/Release` folder.

 ## Contributor